unboundsecurity/unbound-integration/public-key/README.md

 	```
 1. Optionally, check the details of the public key and see that the same modulus and public exponent exists in both files, i.e. this is the same key/certificate.

-# Validating Debian and RPM Packages

-Unbound packages are provided with a signature that you can use to verify the integrity of the Debian or RPM package.

-This is a one-time procedure that includes:
-1. Obtaining the verification key (*unbound.pgp* file).
-Note: It contains the public part of the key that had signed the UKC software distribution in the PGP-ARMOR format.
-The file is derived from the corresponding certified PEM file.
-2. Optionally, asserting the integrity of the verification key and the validity of its certificate.
-Refer to [Verify UB Certificate](#verify-the-certificate).
-3. Adding the verification key to the native verification infrastructure for the RPM and Debian package managers.
-Refer to [Verify a Package using the Public Key](#verify-a-package-using-the-public-key).

-## Troubleshooting Debian Validation

-The verification of a <UKC distribution>.deb file may produce an error that points at issues in the verification infrastructure, such as:

-`debsig: No applicable policy found. `

-To troubleshoot these errors:

-1. Run the following command using the debug **-d** option:

-    `debsig-verify -d <UKC distribution>.deb`

-    Response:
-    ```
-    debsig: 3: policy name space != https://www.debian.org/debsig/1.0/
-    debsig: parsePolicyFile: 1 errors during parsing, failed
-    debsig: No applicable policy found.
-    ```

-2. Use error analysis to resolve the issue:

-    a.
-Open the *unbound.pol* file.
-    b.
-Change the *<Policy xmlns= >* value to the one specified in the debug output.